 - 19. All hours worked on Sunday or Statutory Holidays will be used in the calculation of the scheduled work week. - 20.
-This language is suspended for the term of this collective agreement as per Memorandum of Agreement, see Codification of Local Agreements Section 3. - When a Statutory Holiday falls on an employee's regular day off, they may elect to take an alternate day off by the end of the contract year following the contract year in which it is earned. - 21.
+When a Statutory Holiday falls on an employee's regular day off, they may elect to take an alternate day off by the end of the contract year following the contract year in which it is earned. - 21.
 The twelve (12) hour shift times of 7:30 a.m. to 7:30 p.m. and 7:30 p.m. to 7:30 a.m. will define a DAY as a period of twenty-four (24) hours beginning 7:30 a.m. and a WEEK as a period of seven calendar days beginning at 7:30 a.m.
 Sunday. - 22.
-Weekly Indemnity benefits will continue to be calculated on the basis of seven (7) calendar days and that loss of income has occurred. - Except and unless specifically varied in this Agreement, all the terms and conditions of the Crofton Labour Agreement shall apply.
+Weekly Indemnity benefits will continue to be calculated on the basis of seven (7) calendar days and that loss of income has occurred - 23.
+Except and unless specifically varied in this Agreement, all the terms and conditions of the Crofton Labour Agreement shall apply.